Updated on October 30, 2017

 Do you define yourself by what you do for a living?
-Your job is important, but it’s not everything.
-And it doesn’t define you any more than unemployment does.
-Sometimes, losing your job can help you discover your true identity.
+Your work is important, but it’s not everything.
+A job doesn’t define you any more than job loss does.
+And sometimes, unemployment helps you uncover your true identity.

 Unemployed?
 Consider the Blessing